vtexdocs/dev-portal-content/README.md

 1. Open a branch in the [devportal](https://github.com/vtexdocs/devportal) repository.
 2. In the `src/pages/api/openapi/[slug].tsx` file, edit `referencePaths` by adding the API schema file name exactly as saved in openapi-schemas and its corresponding slug on Developer Portal.
 Follow this syntax: `'{schemaFileName}': '{slug}'`.
 3. Repeat step 2 in the `src/utils/getReferencePaths.ts` file, editing `fileSlugMap` with the same information.
+4. Repeat step 2 in the `src/pages/api/postman/[slug].tsx` file, editing `referencePaths` with the same information.
-4. Add the API category and all its endpoints in `public/navigation.json`, following [these instructions](#what-determines-the-left-navigations-order-and-organization) and making sure endpoints are added in [this format](#how-to-update-the-left-navigation-after-changing-an-endpoints-path).
+5. Add the API category and all its endpoints in `public/navigation.json`, following [these instructions](#what-determines-the-left-navigations-order-and-organization) and making sure endpoints are added in [this format](#how-to-update-the-left-navigation-after-changing-an-endpoints-path).
-5. Open a PR with all the changes.
+6. Open a PR with all the changes.
-6. Send the PR in `#dev-portal-pr` Slack channel for approval.
+7. Send the PR in `#dev-portal-pr` Slack channel for approval.
-7. After approval, merge the PR.
+8. After approval, merge the PR.

 >ℹ️ If you have any questions about this process, check out [this example pull request](https://github.com/vtexdocs/devportal/pull/300/files) to publish the Shipping Network API.